AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

     }()
 ```

-Here (on the 1st line) we create an integer variable `i`.
+On the 1st line, we create an integer variable `i`.
 Then we use `i` (on the 3rd line), but this is not the same variable, even though it has the same name and _references_ the same value.

 The `func` (starting on the 2nd line) is a closure that captures `i` by taking its address.
 Any use of `i` in the function is by reference to the original `i`.